 - Go to “Format Axis” Labels.

-- Select chart axis your chart and open format “Format Axis” options.
+- Select the chart axis of your chart and open the format “Format Axis” options.

 I often use Excel charts with rounded corners and if you like to use round corners too, here are the simple steps.

 - Select your chart and open formatting options.

 - Go to Fill and Line ➜ Borders.

 - In borders sections, tick mark rounded corners.

 36. Hide Gap